visahaarala/jazzchords/md/Learning.md

 #### Vercel with react router

-Add `vercel.json` at the root of the project:
+To use [React Router](https://reactrouter.com/en/main) with a Single Page Application, add `vercel.json` at the root of the project:

 ```json
 {